eficode-academy/rf-katas/exercises/06-resource_files.md

 When the tests pass run the following command to ensure that changes are done in right manner run:

-- Windows: double-click the `06-resource_files.cmd`
+- in Windows: run command `python verify.py 06`
-- Linux/macOS: run `./exercises/verify/06-resource_files.sh`
+- in macOS/Linux: run command `python3 verify.py 06`

 If you see `Ready to proceed!` then you're done for the exercise.
 Otherwise, check the output and fix, rerun.